Best Electric Hybrid Bikes

 A modern-looking electric hybrid bike

-The Haibike Trekking has a classical hybrid look, although it is equipped with the necessary e-bike and e-hybrid-specific parts.
+The Haibike Trekking has a classical hybrid look, equipped with essential e-bike and e-hybrid components.

-This model falls into the mid-level category with 63mm travel on the fork, Shimano Altus & Avera 8-speed drivetrain, this model is categorized as a mid-range bike due to its mid-drive “engine”.
+This model falls into the mid-level category with 63mm travel on the fork, Shimano Altus & Avera 8-speed drivetrain, and a mid-drive motor.

-We would love to see more bikes at this price range anytime soon, and the Trekking model has set a bar to compare future bikes from!
+We would love to see more bikes at this price range soon, and the Trekking model has helped set the bar for the category.

 One of the best sporty electric commuter bikes